cultuurnet/udb3-backend/docker.md

 ## Config changes
 To avoid duplicate out-of-sync development config files, all changes/additions of the config files should be put in the udb3-vagrant repo.
-Only values that need a different value for the docker setup should be put in docker-config.php!
+Only settings that need a different value for the docker setup should be put in docker-config.php!